epinio/docs/src/explanations/advanced.md

 ## Epinio installed components

-The official way to install Epinio is the [Epinio helm chart](https://artifacthub.io/packages/helm/epinio/epinio).
+The official way to install Epinio is with the [Epinio helm chart](https://artifacthub.io/packages/helm/epinio/epinio).
-This helm chart installs Epinio and some additional components that are needed for Epinio to work.
+This helm chart installs Epinio and additional components, listed below, that are needed for Epinio to work.

 ### Epinio API server